Recent news reports on the toxic contaminants known as PFAS has raised concerns about the presence of these chemicals in

 What are PFAS?

-Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that includes PFOA, PFOS, GenX, and many other chemicals.
+Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that includes PFOA, PFOS, PFHxS, GenX, and many other chemicals.
 PFAS were widely used in manufacturing, fire suppression, and on military bases since the 1940s.
 Although manufacturing the chemicals is now banned in the United States, decades of use have left residual contamination in many water supplies throughout the nation.
 The most common PFAS chemicals found in drinking water are Pefluorooctanoic Acid (PFOA) and Perfluoroctane Sulfonate (PFOS).
 Both chemicals are very persistent in the environment and in the human body – meaning they don’t break down and they can accumulate over time.
 There is evidence that exposure to PFAS can lead to adverse human health effects.

 Has PFAS affected the Newport Beach water supply?